ovh/docs/pages/cloud/storage/veeam_enterprise/guide.en-gb.md

 - a Veeam Enterprise solution
 - Windows Server 2012 or newer

+> [!primary]
+>
+> Our Veeam offers are currently not compatible with the latest version (10) offered by Veeam.
+OVHcloud will continue to offer version 9.5 until further notice.
+Please take this into consideration when configuring Veeam for your services.
+>

 ## Instructions

 ### Setting up Veeam Backup & Replication